lcuellar3271-netizen/MARS-LE/README.md

  The MARS-LE fork of MARS is a research project undertaken by John Edelman, Jun Law, and Dominic Dabish in summer 2025, aiming to modernize MARS and specifically to enable students to specify their own custom assembly languages for use with the MARS simulator.

 ## Espionage Assembly:
-Espionage Assembly is a custom MIPS-like assembly language implemented using MARS-LE.
+Espionage Assembly is an Espionage-themed custom MIPS-like assembly language implemented using MARS-LE.
 ## Instructions in Espionage Assembly:
 - `eqp $t0, 100` – **Equip:** Equip register with a value (Assign value to register: set $t0 to signed 16-bit immediate)